nuxeo-sandbox/nuxeo-jit-blobstore/nuxeo-data-generator/ReadMe.md

  - replace the tags by actual meta-data to generate the PDF files

 This is a very basic system, but this seems good enough and this was by far the fastest option.

+#### DocX

+Brute-force approach:

+ - have a docX template done by hand using `#--token--#`
+ - unzip docx and replace token on the fly + rezip

+#### Images

+Images are generated using PDF (same principle as the one explained above) and then use ImageIO.ImageWriter to render the PDF as JPEG.

+Some tests were done successfully with TIFF but the generation time is definitely too slow.